Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - Manufacturer includes simple and straightforward PPFD footprint map

-We put the Phlizon 2000W to the test, and while the price might make you pause, the performance is worth every penny.
-When we hung it at 12″, we measured a PPFD of 2573 μmol/m²/s.
-That’s some serious output!
-Our plants responded fast, and the growth was dense and healthy.
+We put the Phlizon 2000W to the test, and while the price might make you pause, the performance justifies it.
+Hanging it at 12 inches, we measured a PPFD of 2,573 μmol/m²/s, serious output by any standard.
+Our plants responded fast, with dense, healthy growth that was hard to argue with.

 Specs: